davesnwanne/Zomato/README.md

 ### Overview
 Fresh-send.co is a multinational restaurant aggregator and food delivery company that provides information, menus and user-reviews of restaurants as well as food delivery options from partner restaurants

-### Data Sources
-Zomato Services:the primary dataset used for this analysis is the "Zomato.csv"file

 ### Tools
 - Excel - Data cleaning
 - powerbi - Data Visualization